Sidecar Health Product Manager Salary | $183K-$217K+ | Levels.fyi

 The median Product Manager compensation in United States package at Sidecar Health totals $217K per year.
-View the base salary, stock, and bonus breakdowns for Sidecar Health's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sidecar Health's total compensation packages.
 Last updated: 9/22/2025

 Company